KasparEtter/ef1p/pages/internet/internet.md

 users might resort to [tunneling](https://en.wikipedia.org/wiki/Tunneling_protocol#Circumventing_firewall_policy) their traffic via an approved protocol.

 {% include image.md source="firewall-settings.png" caption="The firewall tab in the security and privacy preferences of macOS.
-Make sure that you have this setting enabled!" scaled="true" themed="true" %}
+Make sure that you have this setting enabled!" themed="true" image-max-width="750" %}

 </details>